 Tri-County Health Department is embarking on a regional initiative with Denver Department of Public Health and Environment and Jefferson County Public Health to build regional capacity to assess neighborhood food systems, identify local policy opportunities and projects to improve food systems and identify pilot projects that further the work identified by communities to shape complete food systems.
 As a part of this initiative, TCHD is hiring a Food Systems Coordinator to help coordinate and facilitate collaboration in Adams County.

 The University of Colorado Denver | Anschutz Medical Campus seeks a Health Promotion Facilitator to work at the Colorado School of Public Health | Rocky Mountain Prevention Research Center at CU Anschutz Medical Campus in Aurora.
 This position will facilitate and implement one or more of the five Culture of Wellness in Preschools/Integrated Nutrition Education Program (COWP/INEP) components in one of the following geographic areas: Denver metro area, El Paso, Pueblo, Mesa, or San Luis Valley in Colorado.
 The responsibilities include working with preschoolers, elementary students, parents, and school staff in preschools/elementary schools on areas of nutrition, physical activity and overall workplace wellness utilizing best practices.

 The National Sustainable Agriculture Coalition (NSAC) is an alliance of over 120 grassroots organizations that advocates for federal policy reform to advance the sustainability of agriculture, food systems, natural resources, and rural communities.
-NSAC is currently seeking candidates for three Policy Specialist positions and an Operations Coordinator.
-Both positions are located at NSAC’s DC office.
+NSAC is currently seeking candidates for two Policy Specialist positions.